MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 <br>

 After disabling virtualization, there is no more "guest" state; there is only the "host" processor state.
-We must resume execution from where the guest left off:
+We will resume execution from where the guest left off:

 <br>